kuiwuchn/stitchMeshing/README.md

 You need to install [Gurobi](http://www.gurobi.com/) before compiling the code.

-Set include directory and lib directory accordingly for gurobi in CMakeLists.txt
+Set include directory and lib directory accordingly for gurobi in CMakeLists.txt line 110 and 114

 ```
 cd stitchMeshing